 Attendance in class

-This is a full-time course.
-You will need to attend class for 20 weeks, the days and times differ between campuses.
+You will need to attend class for one semester when studied full-time.
+The days and times differ between campuses.

-120 hours of work placement is mandatory for completion of this course depending on your electives.
-SM TAFE will arrange a suitable work placement within industry for you.
+120 hours of work placement is mandatory for completion of this course depending on your electives, to be arranged by yourself.